Beacon Center for Infectious Disease

 Mark D. King, M.D.

 Dr. King is board certified in infectious diseases and internal medicine.
-At Boulder Community Hospital, he treats a wide range of infectious diseases.
+At Boulder Community Health, he treats a wide range of infectious diseases.
 He received his medical degree from the University of Texas Medical School at Houston and went on to earn his Master of Science in Clinical Research at Emory University in Atlanta, Georgia.
 He also completed his internal medicine residency at Harbor-UCLA Medical Center and an infectious disease fellowship at Emory University School of Medicine.

 Dr. King has lectured and published articles on numerous infectious disease topics, including antimicrobial resistance, tuberculosis, antibiotic therapy and complications related to HIV/AIDS.
 He belongs to the Infectious Disease Society of America, the Society for Health Care Epidemiology of America and the Boulder County Medical Society.

 During his free time, Dr. King enjoys gardening, cooking, hiking and skiing.